-Oceania's 5 Least Visited Countries And Why You Should Check Them Out
+Oceania's 5 Least Visited Countries and Why You Should Visit Them

 There are almost 200 countries in the world, each bringing something different to the table.
 It can be difficult to decide where to travel.
 You may have considered booking a trip to Paris, Rome or Tokyo, but have you looked outside of the most popular destinations?

 You have probably not heard about some of these tropical countries that are not only the least visited in Oceania, but also some of the most rarely visited in the world.
 Why do they get so few yearly visitors and why you should become one of travelers that have been there?

 Here Is a List of the 5 Least Visited Countries in Oceania:

 Visitors Per Year: 23,000

 Solomon Islands is a country located east of Papua New Guinea and northwest of Vanuatu.
 This Melanesian island archipelago consists of six major islands and hundreds of smaller ones.
 What makes this place unique is not simply its tropical climate and picturesque nature, but also its rich and diverse culture.
 The Melanesian region, where the country is located, is one of the most linguistically diverse places on Earth.
 For a population of a little over 600,000 people, there are more than 70 languages spoken.
 Even though English is the official language of the country, a very tiny percentage of the population actually speaks it.
 They speak an English-based creole, called Pijin, which serves as the common tongue in this multilingual nation.